shadowspawn/forest-arborist/README.md

 Another Repository Manager

+Provide convenient management of a working group of repositories.
+Support a mixture of git and Mercurial repositories.
 Inspired by Mercurial subrepositories and hgh.
-Provide convenient management of an array of repositories (i.e. no nesting of repositories).
-Support a mixture of git and Mercurial repositories.

-Use a config file in the nominal master repo and a pointer file in the root.
-Allows the commands to run from anywhere in the tree, by searching up for the control file or the pointer file.
+Use a dependencies file in the nominal master repo and a marker file in the root of the working group.
+Allow commands to be run from anywhere in the working group, by searching up for the marker file.

-## config file format (arm.json)
+## Dependencies File Format (arm.json)

-### dependencies

-Array of urls for repositories.
-Can optionally specify root relative path.
+Working directory names and remote urls for working group, relative to root.

     {"dependencies":
        {